7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - Pinch of cinnamon (optional)

-Directions: Stir cacao with hot water to form a smooth shot.
-Stir in MCT oil and drink 15–30 minutes pre-workout.
+Directions: Stir cacao with hot water to form a smooth paste, then top with remaining water.
+Stir in MCT and drink 15–30 minutes pre-workout.

 Ingredients (serves 1)